navigating-the-darkweb/navigating-the-darkweb/docs/chapter5_zeronet.rst

 ZeroID
 ======
 ZeroID is a key application since it is the leading identity provider in ZeroNet, and many applications rely on it.
 For this reason, it is essential that you first create an identity.
-Register a new identity by clicking on the “Register” button from any application requiring identification or directly with this address:  http://127.0.0.1:43110/zeroid.bit.
+Register a new identity by clicking on the **Register** button from any application requiring identification or directly with this address:  http://127.0.0.1:43110/zeroid.bit.

 .. figure:: images/image160.png
 	:width: 800